SqrtMinusOne/sqrtminusone.github.io/content/stats.md

 ### Bicycle

-This is distance covered on bicycle per month.
+This is the distance covered by bicycle each month.
 Regrettably, the data only starts this year.

 <div class="charts-wrapper">
   <canvas id="chart-fit-distance-per-month" role="img" aria-label="Monthly distance from recorded fitness activities."></canvas>